 What is a Bill of Materials (BoM)?

-No matter if we are discussing shoes, clothing or accessories, a Bill of Materials (BoM) in its essence is a complete list of all your items and their respective units & costs that you need to create a product – that’s why many also refer to it as a shopping list.
+Whether we are discussing shoes, clothing is a complete list of your items and their respective units & costs that you need for creating a product – that’s it is often referred to it as a shopping list.
 And when we say complete, we mean it: every millimeter of a garment’s fabric and stitches, and each and every intended zipper or button should be covered in it.

 While each BoM should be customized to suit the product at hand, it usually covers the component category (e.g. fabrication, trim, interfacing), its size/dimension, the color, the supplier, the needed quantity and the location of the material on the garment.
 That way, you can keep a precise categorical overview of all material costs to better plan your purchases and eventually produce as resource- and waste-efficient as possible; while never missing the tiniest of details.

 Why is the Bill of Materials so important for a functioning value chain?

 The BoM originates directly from a designer’s first brain storm, with its own illustrations and notions about suggested features, materials, trims and colors.
 All of these specifications need to be thoroughly transferred into a well-defined, detailed Bill of Materials by the product development and costing teams that allow designers to capture an accurate depiction of actual material demand.
 Product technicians then approve colors, patterns, body measurements, final fittings and quality assurance and prepare the hand-over for suppliers.